LucasDelfino92/morrowindsharp/essentials.md

 Shift+Left Click | Highlight a quest / Hide a quest / Unhide a quest | Better Questlist

 # CHANGELOG

+11-26-2022
+- Added **Morrowind Sharp Essentials**-specific MO2 profile files.
+- Removed conflict resolution and patches steps, as they are not necessary in this setup.

 10-18-2022
 - Updated **Morrowind Optimization Patch** instructions.